 The benefits of accreditation are far reaching.
 This mark of excellence allows your agency to stand apart from other nearby, non-accredited agencies and catches the attention of your elected officials by demonstrating the value of your department.
 On top of that, accreditation creates an environment for regular review of operations, policies and procedures, and promotes continual improvement.

 This fall is the best time to start the accreditation process because NRPA is waiving the $100 CAPRA application fee from October 1 to December 13, 2019.
-Learn how to get accredited and use code CAPRA100 to apply for free.
+Learn how to get accredited and take advantage of this limited time discount.